Ablegang/laravel-pre-request/Readme.md

     public function authorize()
     {
-        // the authorize check , if you want to check the authorize , you may wirte the logic for youself. return true;
+        // the authorize check , if you want to check the authorize , you may wirte the logic for yourself.
+        return true;
     }